karare1/backpack_shop/README.md

     </p> -->
 A registered user can log in to their Backpack Around account by inputting their username/email and password.
 They will have full access to all the logged in features within the site.
 If they are logged in and are a superuser they will have an extra functionality for adding, editing and deleting products in the database.
 If the user forgets their email they can choose the forget password link and they will be sent an email to reset their password.
 They can then login with their new password.
 They can use the checkout box to be remembered, to make it easier for them to log in the next time.

+## Future Implementation
+There were a number of features that I would like to expand upon in the future.
+- I would like to create a blog with full CRUD functionality for registerd users and allow them to share product experience and backpack lifestyle
+- give the users an option to sign up for a newsletter
+- expand product managent page; I would like to allow the superuser to access the customers reviews on frontend without needing to access the admin panel